 Tips for winning the Maze Rescue Challenge at Robocup Junior

-This weekend, we — Elnaz and Emily — were judges at Robocup Junior Queensland for the Rescue Challenges.
+In the last few years, we — Elnaz and Emily — have been judges at Robocup Junior Queensland for the Rescue Challenges.
 We oversaw two divisions: the Line Follow Rescue, and the Maze Rescue.
-Last year we gave you tips and tricks for the Line Follow Rescue Challenge; this year, the Maze Rescue Challenge was a new addition to Robocup Junior.
-From having watched many teams compete at many Maze Challenges, here are our tips and tricks for winning in 2018.
+Previously, we gave you tips and tricks for the Line Follow Rescue Challenge; now we have, the Maze Rescue Challenge a recent addition to Robocup Junior.
+From having watched many teams compete at many Maze Challenges, here are our tips and tricks for winning in 2019.

 There has been an accident at a manufacturing plant.
 The area is too dangerous to send in a human rescue team, so we need to send in an autonomous robot to navigate the terrain and obstacles, locate the victims and drop rescue packages.